Kathy Rain: Plot

 In 1995, Kathy Rain, a college student studying journalism, returns to her fictional hometown of Conwell Springs after she learns of the passing of her paternal grandfather Joseph.
 At the funeral, she immediately reconnects with her grandmother, whom she has not seen since she was a child.
-Shortly after the funeral, Kathy's grandmother explains that an incident involving Joseph had left him confined to a wheelchair in a vegetative state without any medical explanation.
+Shortly after the funeral, Kathy's grandmother explains that an incident involving Joseph had left him in a vegetative state without any medical explanation.
 Curious, Kathy decides to probe deeper into what happened to her grandfather.

 In town, Kathy finds a tape from Joseph in the police archives and gets involved in a case he himself had been investigating - a child prodigy painter named Lily Myers who drowned in 1975 in an apparent suicide, most of her artwork having been stolen right after it was acquired by art collector Charles Wade, whom was also one of Joseph's colleagues in the USAF.
 In addition, Kathy also encounters an old overdeveloped photograph concerning three strange lights (resembling the will-o'-the-wisps) as well as a red flower, which Kathy later learns to be the Red Scythe, an endangered species of flowers known to cause hallucinations as a side effect.

 Investigations into both leads both point to the local Church of the Holy Trinity - whose symbol is very alike the three strange lights in Joseph's picture - where Kathy suspects the local priest, Father Isaac, is running a cult utilizing the Red Scythes to influence people like Joseph and Lily.
 At the same time, Kathy's college roommate Eileen Summers arrives to try and aid in the investigation, but is then caught by Isaac while trying to infiltrate the Church.
 Learning of this and in spite of being arrested in an attempted invasion, Kathy manages to escape imprisonment, rescue Eileen and knock down and expose Isaac for kidnapping as well as his involvement in the robbery of Lily's paintings.
 However, Eileen is left in a catatonic state, similar to what happened to Joseph.